-The Certified Peer Support Specialist (CPSS) employed by the provider agency must successfully complete a comprehensive peer training plan and curriculum that is inclusive of the Core Competencies for Peer Workers, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by the Office of Behavioral Health (OBH).
-Training must provide the CPSS with a basic set of competencies that complies with the Core Competencies of the profession to perform the peer support function.
+The recognized peer support specialist (RPSS) employed by the provider agency must successfully complete a comprehensive peer training plan and curriculum that is inclusive of the core competencies for peer workers, as outlined by SAMHSA, and has been approved by OBH.
+Training must provide the CPSS with a basic set of competencies that complies with the core competencies of the profession to perform the peer support function.
 Successful completion requires obtaining the minimum qualifying score or better on required knowledge and skill assessments.